Iran threatens world tourism sites and says it is still building missiles 3 weeks into war

 Heavy explosions shook Dubai as air defenses intercepted incoming fire over the city, where many were observing Eid al-Fitr, the end of the Muslim fasting month of Ramadan.

-In Iran, meanwhile, many were marking Nowruz even as Israel said it had launched new strikes, and explosions were heard over Tehran.
-The Persian New Year, which coincides with the spring equinox, is a tradition observed across southwestern Asia that dates back thousands of years.
+In Iran, meanwhile, many were marking Nowruz, the Persian New Year, as Israel said it had launched new strikes and explosions were heard over Tehran.

 Loud explosions could also be heard in Jerusalem after the Israeli army warned of incoming Iranian missiles.
-First responders said they treated two people around 70 years old who were lightly wounded.

-In addition to steadily striking Iran, Israel has regularly hit Lebanon, targeting Iran-backed Hezbollah militants who have been firing rockets and drones into Israel.
+The Israeli military said missile fragments struck the edge of Jerusalem’s Old City, home to sites sacred to Jews, Christians and Muslims

+More than 1,300 people have been killed in Iran during the war.
+Israeli strikes targeting Iran-backed Hezbollah militants in Lebanon have displaced more than 1 million people, according to the Lebanese government, which says more than 1,000 people have been killed.
+In Israel, 15 people have been killed by Iranian missiles and four others have died in the occupied West Bank.
+At least 13 U.S. military members have been killed.

 On Friday, Israel broadened its attacks to Syria, saying it hit infrastructure there in response to what it described as attacks on the Druze minority.
-Syria’s state-run SANA news agency did not immediately acknowledge the attack.

-More than 1,300 people have been killed in Iran during the war.
-Israeli strikes in Lebanon have displaced more than 1 million people, according to the Lebanese government, which says more than 1,000 people have been killed.
-Israel says it has killed more than 500 Hezbollah militants.

-In Israel, 15 people have been killed by Iranian missile fire.
-Four people were also killed in the occupied West Bank by an Iranian missile strike.
+Syria’s foreign ministry said Israel had acted under “flimsy pretexts and fabricated excuses.”

 This story has been updated to correct the headline to show the war is nearly three weeks in, not four.

 Mednick reported from Jerusalem and Rising from Bangkok.
-AP journalists Konstantin Toropin and Michelle Price in Washington and Russ Bynum in Savannah, Georgia, contributed.
+AP journalists Konstantin Toropin and Michelle Price in Washington; Julia Frankel in Jerusalem; Lorne Cook in Brussels and Russ Bynum in Savannah, Georgia, contributed.